Applicants with a Dental Degree from an ADA accredited School of Dentistry (U.S./Canada)

 If you have questions about this process, please contact us at email@example.com.
 We now have a paperless admissions process!
 Please do not send paper copies of your documents to the School of Dentistry.

-To apply to this program for the Fall 2015 entering class, please follow the steps below to ensure your application is complete.
+To apply to this program for the Summer 2018 entering class, please follow the steps below to ensure your application is complete.
 Only complete applications are reviewed.

 Complete the Rackham Graduate School online application.

-The Pediatric Dentistry Graduate program requires 3 letters of recommendation.
-These letters must be submitted electronically with your Rackham Graduate application.
-Please do not send paper copies.
+The Pediatric Dentistry graduate program requires 3 letters of recommendation.
+Letters must be submitted online by your recommender – please review the Rackham guidelines.

 Submit/upload dental transcripts (and translation if not in English) online with the Rackham Graduate application.
 For more information about submitting transcripts, please visit http://www.rackham.umich.edu/admissions/preparing_to_apply/required_documents/transcripts/.